Install and forget!

 Most of our customers pick the MIKRO E15 for their DAS interrogator.
 Its narrow linewidth, long coherence length, and ultra-low phase noise make it ideal for applications such as DAS, vibrometry, wind LIDAR, Photon Doppler Velocimetry, and inertial sensing.

-The BASIK X15 has ultra-low phase noise and is a popular choice in applications such as down-the-well sensing, oil exploration, naval acoustic sensing, and submarine.
+The BASIK X15 has ultra-low phase noise and is a popular choice in applications such as down-the-well sensing, oil exploration, naval acoustic sensing, and subsea cable monitoring.

 If you need a flexible system with more wavelengths, our Koheras lasers are a bit like Lego (although less colorful).
 You can combine lasers to get the system that best suits you.
 Use the Koheras ACOUSTIK rack integration to combine up to 16 Koheras BASIK fiber lasers and two matching BOOSTIK line card amplifiers.
 The ACOUSTIK provides power and control to all modules and you can add and change channels as needed.